Skip to content

 lemonade run Qwen3-4B-Hybrid

-Lemonade detects your NPU automatically and uses the right backend.
+Lemonade detects your NPU automatically and installs the Ryzen AI LLM backend.

 Step 9: Run an FLM Model